sandermak/java-next-labs/02-httpclient/01-sync-http-begin/README.md

 In this exercise we're going to perform a GET call using the least amount of configuration, using default settings of the `HttpClient`.

-You can either use the `compilerun.sh` script to run the application from the command-line, or you can configure your favorite IDE for this project.
+You can either use the `compilerun.sh` script to run the application from the command-line, or use Maven to compile (`mvn compile`) and run (`mvn exec:java`) the example.

+You can also import the project into an IDE.
+Since it is a Maven project, most IDEs should automatically set the right configuration.
+Alternatively, you can configure your favorite IDE for this project manually.
 In that case, remember to select JDK 11 as the runtime platform, and set the language level for your project to Java 11.

 Tip: try to use `var` wherever it makes sense.